NuanceNetwork/Nuance/docs/miners.md

         --wallet.hotkey "your_hotkey_name" \
         --subtensor.network finney

-    # When prompted, enter your X account username
+    # When prompted, enter your X account username and verification post ID
     ```

 ## Maintaining Your Miner Status

 - Keep your X account active by posting content relevant to Bittensor
-- Ensure your signature remains in your profile description
+- Make sure your verification post remains accessible
 - Validators will automatically score your content based on the subnet's criteria

 ## Troubleshooting